cSploit/cSploit.github.io/index.md

 ### Support us

-Please [donate](/donate.html) to cSpoit to support our efforts and resources.
+Please [donate](/donate.html) to cSploit to support our efforts and resources.
 Thank you :heart:

 ### Story